Efficient construction of Lie group-equivariant and permutation-invariant spaces: Proofs

-Therefore, the above terms in the right-hand side can only be non-zero if $\bmu$ and $\bbm'$ differ by at most one element.
-Once the class $\bbm$ is given, the classes $\bbm'\in \oMl$ that can contribute can be characterized using the count vectors.
+The above terms in the right-hand side can only be non-zero if $\bmu$ and $\bbm'$ differ by at most one element.
+Once the class $\obm$ is given, the classes $\obm'\in \oMl$ that can contribute can be characterized using the count vectors.
 Indeed, changing one element in a vector $\bbm$ corresponds to modifying the count vector $\blamb{}{\bbm}$ as follows: one element in $\blamb{}{\bbm}$ is decreased by one, another is increased by one, and this can only affect a single block of indices corresponding to identical $\bl$'s at a time.

-Hence, the set of classes possibly leading to non-zero terms in the sum over $\bbm'$ in~\eqref{eq:system_GEPI}, apart from $\bbm$ itself, belongs to the set $\calN_\bbm$ defined in~\eqref{eq:interacting_classes}.
-Therefore
+Hence, the set of classes possibly leading to non-zero terms in the sum over $\obm'$ in~\eqref{eq:system_GEPI}, apart from $\obm$ itself, belongs to the set $\calN_\obm$ defined in~\eqref{eq:interacting_classes}.
+Therefore,

-Now given $\bbm\in \oMl$ with corresponding $\blamb{}{\bbm} = (\blamb{1}{\bbm},\ldots,\blamb{\Nb}{\bbm})$, for any $\bbm'\in \calN_\bbm$, $\bbm' = \bbm_{(i,p,q)}$ for some $i\in\{ 1,\ldots, \Nb\}$, $p,q \in \calM_{\bl^{(i)}_1},\;\; p\ne q $ defined in~\eqref{eq:interacting_classes}, a short calculation noticing that $\bbm'$ is ordered shows that
+Now given $\obm\in \oMl$ with corresponding $\blamb{}{\obm} = (\blamb{}{\obm^{(1)}},\ldots,\blamb{}{\obm^{(\Nb)}})$, for any $\obm'\in \calN_\obm$, $\obm' = \obm_{(i,p,q)}$ for some $i\in\{ 1,\ldots, \Nb\}$, $p,q \in \calM_{\bl^{(i)}_1},\;\; p\ne q $ defined in~\eqref{eq:interacting_classes}, a short calculation noticing that $\bbm'$ is ordered shows that